codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 3. an array with all of the data that was submitted the form (``$data``)
 4. (optional) a custom error string (``&$error``), just as described above.

-.. warning:: The other field values in ``$data`` is unvalidated (or maybe invalid)
+.. warning:: The field values in ``$data`` are unvalidated (or may be invalid).
-    data.
     Using unvalidated input data is a source of vulnerability.
 You must perform the necessary validation within your custom rules before using the data in ``$data``.